morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/5-difference-between-ethereum-and-morph.md

 :::Warning Known Issue
-Some Ethereum client libraries, such as Web3j, cannot parse the `null` signature fields described above.
+Some Ethereum client libraries, such as Web3js, cannot parse the `null` signature fields described above.
 To work around this issue, you will need to manually filter out the system transactions before passing them to the library.
 :::
 -->

 ## Future EIPs

 Morph closely monitors emerging Ethereum Improvement Proposals (EIPs) and adopts them when suitable.
-For more specifics, join our community forum or Discord for discussions.
+For more specifics, join our community forum or [Discord](https://discord.gg/L2Morph) for discussions.

 <!-- ## EVM Target version